heremaps/here-sdk-examples/README.md

 - **Traffic** ([Android](examples/android/Traffic) | [iOS](examples/ios/Traffic)): Shows how to search for real-time traffic and how to visualize it on the map.
 - **StandAloneEngine** ([Android](examples/android/StandAloneEngine) | [iOS](examples/ios/StandAloneEngine)): Shows how to use the HERE SDK headless without setting hardcoded credentials.

+Each example app contains a file named "XY-Example" where XY stands for the feature, which is in most cases equal to the name of the app.
+If you are looking for example code that shows how to use a certain HERE SDK feature, then please look for this file as it contains all the details.

 ## What You Need
 1. Acquire a set of credentials by registering yourself on [developer.here.com](https://developer.here.com/) - or ask your HERE representative.
 2. Download the latest HERE SDK framework artifact for your desired platform.
-It can be found on [developer.here.com](https://developer.here.com/) or bundled on our [S3 bucket](https://s3-eu-west-1.amazonaws.com/here-mobilesdk-distribution/index.html).
+It can be found on [developer.here.com](https://developer.here.com/).

-### Minium Requirements
-Please refer to the minimum requirements for _Android_ and _iOS_ as listed in our _Developer's Guide_.
+3. Please refer to the minimum requirements as listed in our _Developer's Guide_ for [Android](https://developer.here.com/documentation/android-sdk/dev_guide/topics/quick-start.html#minimum-requirements) and [iOS](https://developer.here.com/documentation/ios-sdk/dev_guide/topics/quick-start.html#minimum-requirements).

+> All examples apps work with the latest HERE SDK for Android and iOS, **Version 4.1.1.0**.

 ## Get Started for Android
 1. Copy the AAR file of the HERE SDK for Android to your app's `app/libs` folder.